 If you make no investment election and your accounts are invested in the applicable Vanguard Target Retirement fund, you do not have to leave your money invested in that fund.
-You can move your money at any time to any of the other investment funds offered under the Plan or to a PCRA, and there are no transfer restrictions, transfer fees or expenses (including surrender charges, liquidation or exchange fees, redemption fees and similar expenses).
+You can move your money at any time to any of the other investment funds offered

-Q-25.
+Q-26.
 What is the Personal Choice Retirement Account ("PCRA")?